Alabamians Need Affordable Health Care!

 Health care affordability is at risk for hundreds of thousands of Alabamians.

-Enhanced Premium Tax Credits (ePTCs) lower monthly premiums for more than 400,000 Alabamians who get their coverage through the ACA Marketplace.
-They mean parents can take their kids to the doctor without skipping rent, and families can afford prescriptions without falling into medical debt.
+Enhanced Premium Tax Credits (ePTCs) lower monthly premiums for nearly 500,000 Alabamians who get their coverage through the ACA Marketplace.
+They mean Alabamians can go to the doctor without skipping rent, and families can afford prescriptions without falling into medical debt.

 Earlier this year, Congress had the opportunity to make these savings permanent.
 Instead, they passed the largest health care cuts in U.S. history—putting families at risk of higher premiums, lost coverage, and deeper debt.